buzzer-re/Shinigami/README.md

-  --stop-at-write               Unhollow: Stop the execution when the PE file is being to be written --verbose                     Display a verbose output -p, --only-executables        Only extract PE artefacts
+  --stop-at-write               Unhollow: Stop the execution when the PE file is being to be written --verbose                     Display a verbose output -p, --only-executables        Only extract PE artefacts -e, --exported                Exported Function: Choose a exported function to execute if the target is a DLL (rundll will be used)
 ```

 Some important options are: